sulu/sulu-docs/book/webspaces.rst

     <localization language="de" country="at" />

-For a more complete explanation you should have a look at :doc:`adding-localizations`.
+For a more complete explanation you should have a look at :doc:`localization`.

 Themes (optional)
 -----------------

 The `theme` is described by a key.
 This key leads to a certain theme, implemented by a developer in the system.
-Read more about themes in the section :doc:`adding-a-theme`.
+Read more about themes in the section :doc:`themes`.
 This feature is default deactivated and therefore in the example not used.
 If you have multiple webspaces which should look different, you can use this feature to easily do this.